acceleratescience/acceleratescience.github.io/_news/2023-05-22-accelerate-c2d3-funding-call-for-novel-applications-of-ai-for-research-and-innovation.md

 This is the second annual call, with 9 projects funded by the first call in 2022.
 Successful projects in the 2022 call included an event to explore the interface between domain and AI-enabled understandings of biological systems, a tool deploying machine learning to improve coeliac disease diagnosis, and network development activities for AI in environmental science.
 You can find out more about the projects funded in last year’s call [here.](https://acceleratescience.github.io/news/2022-11-16-successfully-funded-projects-to-pursue-innovative-applications-of-ai-in-research-and-real-world-contexts.html)

-We will be holding a funding Q and A event on Wednesday 21 June from 2 – 3pm where we will answer your questions about the funding call and there will be an opportunity to talk to our Machine Learning Engineers about the technical aspects of your project.
-The session will take place in person at the Department of Computer Science and Technology at the [William Gates Building](https://map.cam.ac.uk/Computer+Laboratory) with no need to register in advance.

 ## [A﻿pply here](https://forms.office.com/Pages/ResponsePage.aspx?id=RQSlSfq9eUut41R7TzmG6SaVOxbmBOdAg9GzbnrB5IRUQlpXNUVJWTkwMk5LMzM3SzdUVjhFTTFTWi4u)

 **FAQs**